uhyogo-epa/VoltageStability/README.md

 This will:
 1. Load and compile the Julia module `VoltageStabilityExample.jl`.
 2. Build the equilibrium state from § 6.3.
-3. Simulate 10 s pre-fault and 50 s post-fault with one-circuit tripping (`X14 × 2`).
+3. Simulate 1.0 s pre-fault and 59s post-fault with one-circuit tripping (`X14 × 2`).
-4. Plot the bus-2 voltage trajectory showing slow voltage collapse (similar to Fig. 8.26).
+4. Plot the bus-4 voltage trajectory showing slow voltage collapse (similar to Fig. 8.10).

 ---

-## Extending Cases

-- **Case 2:** Add induction-motor dynamics (`motor.TM > 0`) to represent motor stalling.
-- **Case 3:** Enable LTC action (`ltc.mode_sequential=true`) to illustrate long-term instability.
-- Each case script reuses the same `VoltageStabilityExample` module with modified `CaseParams`.

----

 ## Outputs

 - Time series of bus voltages (`V₂,V₃,V₄`), generator states (`δ,E′_q,V_fd`), and LTC tap ratio `r`.
-- Optional CSV/Matplotlib export for comparison with textbook waveforms (Fig. 8.24 – 8.27).
+- Optional CSV/Matplotlib export for comparison with textbook waveforms.

 ---